gdg-wisdom/wisdom-2016/gdg_events/devfest.md

 [Find a GDG DevFest near you](http://devfest.gdgroups.org/) or install the [GDG App](https://play.google.com/store/apps/details?id=org.gdg.frisbee.android) from the Google Play Store and join the fun !

+## Resources
+There is a folder in the [GDG Resource drive](https://drive.google.com/drive/folders/0B06g43ltjGbwdEZ2RFpNWmdiOHM).